mattburnett-repo/we-move/README.md

 3. **Set Up the Database**

+   This demo app ships with a SQLite3 database (we-move.sqlite), located in the `instances` folder.

-   Create a SQL Lite database for the application and set up the necessary tables. `init-db` is a Click command that creates the database and populates the tables with sample data.
+   However, you can create a new database, set up the necessary tables, and populate the database with sample data.
+This is useful if you have been working with the app and want to start the database over fresh.
+Run `flask init-db` in a terminal `init-db` is a Click command that creates the database and populates the tables with sample data.

     ```
     flask init-db
     ```

-## Running the Application
+## Running the Application Locally (no Docker)

 1. **Start the Flask Application**